 As briefly noted above, Vieques is frequented by day sailors.
 Most often, you'll find this to be a spot listed on the list of stops for a tour offered by a local sailing excursion company such as those listed below.
 Generally you'll pay a set rate to explore several destinations including this one, perhaps anchor off-shore for fishing or snorkeling, and enjoy a meal as part of the package.

-If you are just wanting to get out onto the water, without the complications and cost of sailing on your own you can take an excursion.
-Curious what it's like and what's included?
-See the listing that follows for information on area excursion services.
+If you're just wanting to experience some time on the open water, without the cost and complications of sailing on your own you can take an excursion.
+See the listing below for contact information for area excursion providers.

 It is also possible to charter a boat for a day or more and make the quick trip yourself.
 Each charter company will have different rules and requirements, so make sure to call a few to find out which one works best for your needs.